jlapeyre/Symata.jl/README.md

 There is an executable [`symata`](symata) included in top level directory of this distribution.
 It is a (UNIX sh) shell script that just starts julia, loads the module, and enters `Symata` mode.
 Switch between `Julia` and `Symata` modes by typing `=`, or backspace, as the first character on a line.
-In Symata mode, the input is not interpreted as a Julia expression, but rather a Symata expression.
 You can do tab completion to see a list of functions and symbols.

 ### Jupyter / IJulia

-Versions v1.3.0 through v1.3.2 of `IJulia.jl` are supported.

 ```julia
 In [1]:  using Symata